-I wish I had the right advice for everyone but find advice to not always be one-size-fits-all, so take my words with a grain of salt!
+I published a detailed blog post about the top advice I give to all college graduates.
+I sometimes find advice to not always be one-size-fits-all, so take my words with a grain of salt!

 From my own experience, my advice is to try lots of things while you’re still young.
 The only way you’ll know if you like or don’t like something is if you try it, and it’s better to know now than later down the road when you might have more people like a family counting on you.
 In college, I wanted to be a baker, a designer, a florist, the list goes on…so I tried all of those things.
 I literally just asked if people were hiring and did exactly what you did.
 Reached out on LinkedIn.
 DM’ed small businesses if they were hiring interns.
 Tried stuff myself and learned even if it was unpaid because I knew that the experience was so valuable for me to know if it was the right career path for me or not, I didn’t care if I was monetarily compensated.

 My second piece of advice is to fail fast.
 Making mistakes is inevitable and part of the growing process, so be easy on yourself and try to surround yourself with good people if you can control it.
 It’s good to make mistakes as long as you own up to them, learn from the experience, and grow.